CatalystCode/MLontheEdge/README.md

     <td style="text-align:right">$4.00</td>
     <td><a target="_blank" href="https://ebay.to/2Naib3V">Purchase</a></td>
   </tr>
 </table>

+## Window Device Set Up
+The first step is to install Microsoft ELL on your host device.
+In order to do so, simply follow the directions in the link provided: [Microsoft ELL](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md)

 ## Set Up for Raspberry Pi Devices
 1. **Python 3.5.3:** These steps assume you are starting from an existing Raspbian install with Python 3.5.3 on it based on the [Raspbian Stretch image - 2018-04-18](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/2018-04-18-raspbian-stretch.zip) image